R21Digital/Project-MorningStar/docs/batch_summary.md

 - Added support for step dictionaries in quest status retrieval.
 - Updated tests to bypass themepark chain loading when custom themepark quests are provided.
 - ✅ 312 passed, 1 skipped.

+## ✅ Batch 041
+- Centralized status emoji mapping for consistent output.
+- Added ``STATUS_NAME_FROM_EMOJI`` for reverse lookups.
+- Dashboards now reference the shared status constants.
+- New tests cover the emoji mapping and dashboard integration.

 ---